“Mr. Matt! Wake up! It’s time to eat!” my son yells as he pounds on the door to our housemate’s bedroom.

 That night, we struck up a friendship, and I started to appreciate all the benefits of having a housemate.

 Renting the basement provides a reliable income stream that covers utilities, insurance, and property taxes on our house, which means that we pay minimal housing expenses (outside of renovations).
-This is one of the most important things that we’ve done to make it possible for me to quit my job while Rob is in school.

 I also recognize the non-financial benefits to renting out the basement.
 Rob, Matt, and I became friends as well as housemates.
 Kenny adores Matt, and Matt willingly cues up an endless variety of monster truck videos on his phone for Kenny’s enjoyment.